-He issues two warnings against corrupt teachers who are leading the Christian communities astray with their way of life and distorted theology.
+Peter issues two warnings against corrupt teachers who are leading the Christian communities astray with their way of life and distorted theology.

 Peter counters objections to Jesus' resurrection with his eyewitness testimony.
-Jesus is king and will fulfill Old Testament prophecies to return and rescue the world.
+Jesus is King and will fulfill Old Testament prophecies to return and rescue the world.

 Corrupt teachers question the final reckoning and accountability.
-Three examples from Genesis demonstrate God's divine judgment on rebellion and the faithful deliverance of His people.
+Three examples from Genesis demonstrate God's divine judgment on rebellion and the faithful deliverance of his people.

 Second Peter: The Delay of Jesus’ Return & the Crisis of Patience

 What is taking Jesus so long to return?
 This is a question that has dogged Christians since the beginning of the church.
 Let’s check out Peter’s “farewell speech” to try and understand this delay....